- Purchase the complete Expat Arrivals Russia Guide (PDF)

 + PRO: Good private healthcare

 There are plenty of private healthcare options in Russia that offer a good standard of services.
-Doctors at these hospitals are more likely to be able to communicate in English.
-However, private health insurance is a must as private treatment in Russia is expensive.
+Doctors at these hospitals are also more likely to be able to communicate in English.
+Paying for private health insurance is a must as private treatment in Russia is expensive.

 - CON: Inefficient public healthcare

-Although healthcare in Russia has been reported to be similar to other European countries, the public health system is inefficient and problematic.
+Although the quality of healthcare in Russia has been reported to be similar to other European countries, the public health system is inefficient and problematic.
 Staff are paid poorly, medical equipment is reportedly outdated and organisational structures are ineffective.

 Safety in Russia